💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Pretty much all types of business savings accounts earn you some interest based on your account balance (unlike most checking accounts).
 But the amount of interest can depend on which type of savings account you use.

-So why get one?
+So why get a savings account?
 Well, traditional savings accounts still earn you more interest than your average small-business checking account.
 Plus, a standard savings account usually requires a lower minimum deposit than other types of savings accounts do, and the monthly fees are easier to waive.

 Money market accounts work a lot like traditional savings accounts, but they often offer a higher interest rate, and they let you write checks from your account.
-(They still have that transaction limit, though.)
+(They may still have a transaction limit, though, depending on your bank.)

 That said, they can have very high minimum opening deposit requirements.
 Likewise, the minimum balance required to waive the monthly fee will likely be much higher than with a traditional savings account.